 It helps you make an apples-to-apples comparison with the points and fees other lenders charge for the same product.
 This way you can see who has the best deal without having to go line by line through the fees.

 Your credit scores represent your creditworthiness as a borrower.
-They are based on your credit report issued by the three main credit reporting agencies.
-They include Experian, TransUnion, and Equifax.
+They are based on your credit reports issued by the three main credit reporting agencies, Equifax, Experian, and TransUnion.